AxdeKlerk/BotB-25/README.md

 As this website was developed solely as a project for my Full Stack Developer's course at the *Code Institute* the number of bans entered into the bandData array only totals 44 and is not a list of all the bands touring independent festivals in 2025.
 This was due to the lack of time needed to be able to do the necessary research to find and list each band or artist with a video for each.

-As previously mentioned under the **Informal manual (live) testing** section in the [TESTING.md](TESTING.md) document, not all muscians allow for their music to be embeded outside of Youtube.
+As mentioned under the **Informal manual (live) testing** section in the [TESTING.md](TESTING.md) document, not all musicians allow for their music to be embedded outside of *Youtube*.
 This alone takes a lot of sorting time in finding music videos for the website.
-A possible future development could include a testing function that checks if a band allows their music embeded on different platforms before entering the bandData into the array.
+A possible future development could include a testing function that checks if a band allows their music embedded on different platforms before entering the bandData into the array.

-Further, this website could very easily include bandData elements with the festival names that the individual bands and artists are playing at, in the Battle Cards.
+Further, this website could very easily include bandData elements that included the festival names that the individual bands and artists are playing at, in the Battle Cards.

 Furthermore, additional functionality could also be added to include the ability for the user to select whether they wanted 4 randomly selected bands (as it currently is), or bands only playing at one festival, or a selection of (2 or more) festivals, if the festival data was included.

-The only constraint for the above to be included was time, as previously alluded.
+The only constraint for the above to be included was time, as previously alluded to.

 ## 11. Credits

 The following media was used:

+- *Google* - my starting point for understanding and searching answers to my questions before other programmes were used
 - *Google Fonts* - for typology
 - *Coolors.co* - for the colour picker
-- *W3schools* - a constant source of reference for all html, css and BootStrap explanations
+- *W3schools* - a constant source of reference for all html, CSS and BootStrap explanations
 - *BootStrap Docs* - for reference to all BootStrap syntax
-- *Pexels* - for hero image
+- *Pexels* - for the hero image
-- *Unsplash* - for about image and battle card's image
+- *Unsplash* - for the about image and battle card's image
-- *Youtube* - for band videos
+- *Youtube* - for the band videos
 - *Optimizilla* - for image compression
-- *W3C Markup Validation Service* - for html validation
+- *W3C Markup Validation Service* - for the html validation
-- *W3C CSS Validation Service* - for css validation
+- *W3C CSS Validation Service* - for the CSS validation
-- *Lighthouse* - for performance and accessibility testing
+- *Lighthouse* - for the performance and accessibility testing
-- *Perplexity* - AI tool used for general queries and learning
+- *Perplexity* - An AI tool used for general queries and learning
-- *Chat-GBT* - AI tool used for understanding where things went wrong, how to fix code and generally used for deeper understanding of JavaScript
+- *Chat-GBT* - An AI tool used for understanding where things went wrong, how to fix code and generally used for deeper understanding of JavaScript
+- *Markdown Guide* - for the markdown references
 - *Slack Overflow* - for general queries

 ## 12. Acknowledgements